Welcome to the Big Cypress Tour

 Your Big Cypress tour begins on the outskirts of Miami, right near the entrance to the Big Cypress National Preserve.
 As you drive, you’ll first pass the Miccosukee Indian Village and hear about the history of indigenous people in south Florida.
 Then you’ll get a feel for more recent history, like the artist who put this landscape on the map.

-The first trail you’ll see is the Tree Snail Hammock Trail, where you can spot rare snails known as “living jewels.”
+The first trail you’ll see on the Big Cypress tours experience is the Tree Snail Hammock Trail, where you can spot rare snails known as “living jewels.”
 Beyond that is the secluded Loop Road.
 Cruising through the lush greenery, you’ll learn about the history of the road, including grand plans for a new Miami.

 Gator Hook Trail, up next, offers adventure-seekers a chance to actually wade into the swamp and really immerse themselves in this verdant wilderness.
 Around here, you’ll also get familiar with a 1960s plan to build an airport over Big Cypress, and what happened to that scheme.